 Employer Survey (2005) – A customer-focused study of 600 Minnesota employers (businesses that employed individuals with disabilities and businesses that didn't) was conducted to identify and measure issues and perceptions that constitute barriers to employment for individual with disabilities.

-PDF View Survey as Text
+2005 Employer Survey as Plain Text

 Historical Photographs